Patient Report Experience Measure (PREM)

 - Give us a national picture of people’s experience of care

-It is available online in four languages – English, Welsh, Urdu and Gujarati.
+The online survey is available to complete in English, Welsh, Urdu or Gujarati.

 Detailed information about all aspects of the PREM can be found by clicking on the downloads below: